-Zero Tolerance to Sexual Harassment
+Zero Tolerance on Sexual Harassment

 The Hidden Marks report, published in March 2010 by the NUS Women’s Campaign, revealed that 68% of women students have experienced sexual harassment while a student at their current institution.
 Many women students reported experiencing persistent harassment in pubs and club nights, and reported that this kind of behaviour was seen as normal at such an event.
 16% of the incidents occurred in a learning environment such as a lecture theatre or library.